A community built from the ground up

 Small beginnings

-It began with an idea: unable to join fully in available dance classes, and missing the community of fellow dancers, Katrina Rank, started a class that was challenging yet safe for older bodies.
+Fine Lines Dance began in 2013 with an idea: unable to join fully in available dance classes, and missing the community of fellow dancers, Katrina Rank started a class that was challenging yet safe for older bodies.

 The classes began at Dancehouse, Carlton, often with only 3 or 4 people.
-It slowly grew in the first few years, then, in 2016, it ‘burst’ into a significantly large community of 50+ mature age dancers, with whom we continue to dance and make work with.
+It grew slowly in the first few years, then, in 2016, it ‘burst’ into a significantly large community of 50+ mature age dancers.
 This creative body includes print makers, graphic artists, designers, writers, musicians, choreographers and dancers with deep and sustained practices in the arts and those engaging in the performing arts for the first time.

 Building visibility